This article originally appeared on VICE Sports UK.

 Rain.
 Always fucking rain.
 And now, baseball.
 DEFINITELY ON, chirps Twitter.
 Bollocks.

-The familiar stench of the Metropolitan line stings leaky nostrils: a cocktail of BO and ammonia.
+The familiar stench of the Metropolitan line — a cocktail of B.O. and ammonia — stings leaky nostrils.
 Walk through King's Cross.
 Still walking.
 Hope to see light by some time next year.
-Still walking.

 A diamond straddled by the A503 desert.
 Batting cages rattle a gentle chorus and an Australian is manning the barbecue.
-He is at one with meat.
+He is at one with burgers and hot dogs.
 "Want a burger?"
 He's not impressed with a vegetarian flirtation in its infancy.
 "You should start your experiment tomorrow, mate."

 London Mets.
-T-shirts, hoodies and hats are pinned to a wall.
+T-shirts, hoodies and hats hang.
 Men stroll about swinging bats at imaginary balls.
 It's pastoral — despite the Skycopter overhead.
 Fucking Arsenal.

 The sentinel of the hot dogs says his (English) boy plays for the youth team.
 "And I run the concession stand."
 Concession is an Americanism.